z0al/dotfiles/README.md

 - `<module>/default.nix` defines the shared module configuration.
 It typically includes the module option definitions like `my.<module>.enable`.
 All custom modules are prefixed with `my.*` to avoid conflicts with upstream modules.
 - `**/*/_nixos.nix` files are automatically imported in [`modules/nixos.nix`](./modules/nixos.nix).
 - `**/*/_darwin.nix` files are automatically imported in [`modules/darwin.nix`](./modules/darwin.nix).
 - Wherever possible, NixOS/nix-darwin modules are preferred over `home-manager`.
-I aim to eventually remove `home-manager` entirely once there's a viable standalone replacement for [`home.file`](https://nix-community.github.io/home-manager/options.xhtml#opt-home.file).
-- When `home-manager` is required, configuration is written inline using the `hm.*` [alias](#aliases).
+- Home-manager is mostly used to link home content via [`home.file`](https://nix-community.github.io/home-manager/options.xhtml#opt-home.file).
+When required, the configuration is written inline using the `hm.*` [alias](#aliases).

 A practical example of a module that defines both `_nixos.nix` and `_darwin.nix` is the 1Password module in [`modules/programs/1password`](./modules/programs/1password).